Skip to main content

 How do we test for repeat expansion disorders?

 Repeat expansion disorders are not picked up by array CGH or DNA sequencing, so specialist short tandem repeat (STR) testing is required.
-Currently, this is done using PCR-based techniques, but research suggests that whole genome sequencing may become a viable option in the near future.
+In recent years, additional repeat expansion disorders with more complex genetic variation have been identified.
+Thus routine testing for this group of conditions is technically challenging.
+Currently, testing is done using PCR-based techniques, but research suggests that whole genome sequencing may become a viable option.

 Resources